¿Quién es la máscara? (Mexican TV series): Panelists and host

 The panelists of the first season consisted of actor and comedian Adrián Uribe, singer Yuri, actress and comedian Consuelo Duval, and singer Carlos Rivera.
 Adrián Uribe did not return for season two and was replaced by Juanpa Zurita.
 Consuelo Duval did not return for season three and was replaced by Mónica Huarte.
 Season 1 panelist Adrián Uribe replaced Chaparro as host in season 3.
 Mónica Huarte did not return for season four and was replaced by Galilea Montijo, while Omar Chaparro returned to the show as host replacing Adrián Uribe.
 Montijo did not return for season five and was replaced by Martha Higareda.
 In the sixth season, Yuri was replaced by singer and actress Anahí.
 In the seventh season, Martha Higareda was replaced by actress and season six contestant Ana Brenda Contreras.
+In the eighth season, Carlos Rivera was replaced by Mauricio Ochmann.
+Additionally, Yuri returned as panelist, replacing Ana Brenda Contreras.